Charmin: Environmental impact

 In February 2009, Greenpeace advised consumers not to use Charmin toilet paper, stating that it is bad for the environment.

 As of 2018, Charmin is certified by the Forest Stewardship Council and the Rainforest Alliance.

-The NRDC and stand.earth issued a report in 2019 saying that Charmin toilet paper was still being sourced from 100 percent virgin trees, many of them from Canada's boreal forest.
-By November 2019 NRDC claimed 201,000 people had signed its petition to Procter & Gamble asking the company to change its practices.
+The NRDC and stand.earth issued a report in 2019 saying that Charmin toilet paper was still being manufactured almost exclusively from forest fiber, much of it sourced from Canada's boreal forest.
+By November 2019, NRDC claimed that 201,000 people had signed its petition to Procter & Gamble asking the company to change its practices.

+Design

+ON October 2, 2023, it was announced that P&G would introduce a new design of Charmin Ultra Soft toilet paper, this time with scalloped edges in response to complaints about the former toilet paper design—which was composed of squares with straight edges—not tearing smoothly.